 03 of 07

-Hands down, this is my favorite thing to drizzle on oysters before I eat them.
-It may sound fancy, but it sure is easy to make: combine a finely minced shallot with about 1/4 cup champagne vinegar and add salt and plenty of freshly ground black pepper to taste.
+It may sound fancy, but the mignonette sauce is easy to make.
+Combine a finely minced shallot with about 1/4 cup champagne vinegar and add salt and plenty of freshly ground black pepper to taste.

 Let people drizzle mignonette sauce on their oysters, and, to follow the French tradition more fully, offer thinly sliced rye bread and fresh butter alongside.